Avarel/ert-concierge/README.md

 ## Running
 ### Front-End
 To access the front-end, you simply compile (see above) and launch the `index.html` file.
+Alternatively, the front-end is also mounted at `/babylonjs` when the central server is running.
 ### Central Server
 ```bash
 cargo run --release